 Recreational Leagues for Spring Baseball Season

-Spring baseball sign-ups often happen in the fall.
+Spring baseball and softball sign-ups often happen in the fall.
 Did you miss a registration date?
-Visit the websites for these recreational leagues so that you can sign up for their email lists and be reminded about them for next year.
+Visit the websites of these recreational leagues to join their email lists and stay in the lineup for next year’s season.

 NOLL/SOLL (North Oakland/South Oakland)